All of our plans protect from severe financial hardship resulting from medical costs, but they have many different options and features.

 - Can HSA funds be invested?

 Yes.
 When your account balance reaches a certain amount, you can invest the excess funds.
 The same types of investments permitted for IRAs are allowed for HSAs, including stocks, bonds, mutual funds, and certificates of deposit.
 The investment options for your HSA account are determined by the investments offered by the HSA manager.
-Mellon Trust of New England is the provider of the HSA for BCBSNC HDHP.
-After you purchase a BCBSNC HDHP, Mellon Trust will send you a Welcome Kit with further information about the options for your HSA.
+BenefitWalletTM is the administrator of the HSA, and BNY Mellon or Mellon Trust of New England, N.A. is the custodian or trustee.
+After you purchase a BCBSNC HDHP, Benefit Wallet will send you a Welcome Kit with further information about the options for your HSA.

 - What medical expenses can HSA funds be used for?